haiwera-silk-cd/magento-devdocs/_includes/install/file-system-perms-twouser.md

 	Typically, the user name and the group name are both `www-data`

-### Step 3: Put the Magento file system owner in the web server's group {#install-update-depend-user-add2group}
+### 步骤3.
+Put the Magento文件系统所有者 in the web server's group {#install-update-depend-user-add2group}
-To put the Magento file system owner in the web server's group (assuming the typical Apache group name for CentOS and Ubuntu), enter the following command as a user with `root` privileges:
+To put the Magento文件系统所有者 in the web server's group (assuming the typical Apache group name for CentOS and Ubuntu), enter the following command as a user with `root` privileges:

 *	CentOS: `usermod -a -G apache <username>`
 *	Ubuntu: `usermod -a -G www-data <username>`